Peer Facilitator Project

 A Leadership Program for Middle School and Older Elementary Students

-Students in grades 4-8 choose to advance their skills in caring, understanding, accepting and trustworthiness so that they may be of service to others in our community.
+Students choose to advance their skills in caring, understanding, accepting and trustworthiness so that they may be of service to others in our community.
 They take a training course after school to learn and practice these skills and then make themselves available to anyone in need.
 Each year they have the opportunity to renew their commitment to this service they provide to our school community.

 Imagine that you are a young student at MPFS struggling with a friendship, or frustrated in a subject in school, and there is a student who is eager to help talk through this issue with you.
 The Peer Facilitator meets with you privately to listen, care, ask relevant questions, and help you to try out ideas that may resolve this issue.
 Later, the person checks in with you to see if your new strategies have improved your situation.
 If not, the Peer Facilitator is willing to work with you again to come up with different choices for resolution.
 You feel the safety and care of the community.